The Nuredduna Fountain: Why an Ornamental Basin Divides the Neighborhood in Pere Garau

 Two aspects are missing in the public debate: first, the logic of urban design; second, the social conditions.
 Many ornamental fountains are designed for historic or aesthetic reasons, not as water points for people.
 A low rim or an easily accessible basin invites stepping in; that is more a design flaw than deliberate misbehavior.

 Secondly: the summer heat — in hot weeks, plazas, shade and water are scarce.
 Those who have no air conditioning or balcony use public space more intensively.
-If there is no public toilet or tap for washing hands, a fountain quickly becomes a pragmatic solution, even if it annoys neighbors.
+If there is no public toilet or tap for washing hands, a fountain quickly becomes a pragmatic solution, even if it annoys neighbors, a situation tied to the issues set out in Where is my tree?
+Pere Garau marks the gaps in urban greenery.

 What residents and business owners demand